 Liu, L. J., Cheng, X., Wang, Y. M., et al. 2019, ApJ, 884, 45

 Magnetic reconnection, a change of magnetic field connectivity, is a fundamental physical process in the Universe.
 During solar eruptions, the reconnection, taking place between CMEs and flares, releases magnetic energy explosively to power the CME eruption and the flare emission.
-Owing to three-dimensionality of erupting structures and magnetic environments, the reconnection will present a 3D evolution process.
-The aim of this project is to reveal 3D features and evolution of magnetic reconnection during CMEs/flares.
+The aim of this project is to reveal 3D features of magnetic reconnection and its relation to turbulence during CMEs/flares through observation and MHD simulation.
 The figure on the right displays 3D magnetic field structures during the flux rope eruption, in which the reconnection converts two sheared overlying field lines to a flare loop and a twisted field line that is added to the pre-existing rising flux rope.

 Cheng, X., Zhang, J., Liu, Y., Ding, M. D, 2011, ApJL 732, L25